-It is important to us that everyone feel welcome at the Dr Pepper Museum!
+It is important to us that everyone feels welcome at the Dr Pepper Museum!
 Our efforts to make the Museum accessible to all our visitors are a work in progress.
 If you have a recommendation for an adjustment we can make based on your experience, please email us at [email protected].

 Both Museum buildings are wheelchair accessible.
 Ramps leading to the entrances are available, and there are two elevators in the AMBC Building.
 Parking on the Museum side of the street under the red neon sign and in the staff parking lot is available for people with valid disabled parking placards and plates.

 Accommodations for people with different abilities can be found throughout the Museum, and we are always working on adding more.